 Wesleyan University’s Skull and Serpent society was formed in 1865.
 Membership was originally restricted to the officers of three of Wesleyan’s most prestigious fraternities.
 Rumors abound that the society still exists today, with some students reporting that they’ve received invitations to a nearby graveyard at night.
 The society recently sent an open letter to Wesleyan’s community after their alleged meeting place, known as “The Tomb,” was vandalized.

-The College of William and Mary reportedly has at least three secret societies.
+William & Mary, a university in Williamsburg, Virginia, reportedly has at least three secret societies.
 Thomas Jefferson was a member of the school’s mysterious F.H.C.
 Society, which was founded in 1750 and rebranded and revived as the Flat Hat Club in 1916.
 Though little is known about the goings-on of the Flat Hat Club, its members' actions reportedly “seem to consist only of anonymous philanthropic acts that benefit William and Mary and people at the College.”

 Cornell University: Quill and Dagger